AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

    *Add Prefix Max Resources property*

+The **Preflight Max Resources** property will be added only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 **Change MVPD display name or logo URL**

 For programmer applications that don't want to build their MVPD picker and instead rely on provided configurations, you can navigate to the **Add more properties** and select **Display Name** or **Logo URL** to add the required display name or logo URLs for each MVPD from the options menu.